zenstruck/foundry/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If your factories require dependencies, you can define them as a service.
 The following example demonstrates a very
-common use-case: encoding a password with the ``UserPasswordEncoderInterface`` service.
+common use-case: encoding a password with the ``UserPasswordHasherInterface`` service.

 .. code-block:: php